 Edit the PHP-FPM configuration file:

-You can use either option for “listen” but you have to make sure it matches what you set in your Nginx virtual hosts (called “server” in Nginx) for PHP.
+You can use either option for “listen” but you have to make sure it matches what you set in your Nginx server section for PHP.

 If you want to know the best way to run PHP-FPM on small to medium websites, please read “A better way to run PHP-FPM“.